When it comes to unearthing and assessing Google trademarks and what they might mean or suggest, I have some form (see here, here and here).

 Time will tell.

-Disclaimer – The above external links are provided for convenience and for information purposes only; they do not constitute an endorsement or an approval by Leman Solicitors, nor any of its employees, servants or agents of the contents nor opinions expressed in any of those external pages specifically, or the sites on which such pages are hosted.
+Disclaimer – The above external links are provided for convenience and for information purposes only; they do not constitute an endorsement or an approval by Ogier Leman, nor any of its employees, servants or agents of the contents nor opinions expressed in any of those external pages specifically, or the sites on which such pages are hosted.
 Neither this page, nor any of the pages hyperlinked to on this page constitute legal advice.
-Leman Solicitors neither bears, takes nor accepts any responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
+Ogier Leman neither bears, takes nor accepts any responsibility for the accuracy, legality or content of the external site or for that of subsequent links.